Introduction to Social Justice

 Contribution to Public and Social Service Sector

-- Summer Links - A 10-week internship program that educates 30 undergraduate students about social justice issues and teaches methods for catalyzing social change through direct service, research and evaluation, advocacy and activism, community organizing, and public policy.
+- Summer Links - A 10-week internship program that educates a group of undergraduate students about social justice issues and teaches methods for catalyzing social change through direct service, research and evaluation, advocacy and activism, community organizing, and public policy.

 - Off-Campus Federal Work-Study Employment (FWS) - Employment opportunities for more than 100 undergraduate and graduate students at over 40 nonprofits, schools, and government agencies.